xxyzz/myblog/_posts/2020-09-05-port-primordia-to-mac.md

 ags.icons
 audio.vox
 ENGV.tmp
+French.tra
 game.ags
+German.tra
+Spanish.tra
 speech.vox
 ```

-`ENGV.tmp` needs to be copied manually, `make` won't do it.
+`ENGV.tmp` and `.tra` files need to be copied manually.
 I didn't replay the game to the end so I can't assure you it doesn't have any fatal bugs but looks fine.
 The only bug I encountered is the opening scene will hang at the second sentence, solution is hitting `ESC` to skip.

 Port to Linux is easier.
 Using the pre-build engine from GitHub release or build it by yourself and give it `Primordia.exe`.